Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

 > Now that NPM coming in the box with Visual Studio 2015 setting up Bower & Gulp is mere child's play!

-## Example Migrate Bootstrap and jQuery from nuGet to Bower
+## Example: Migrate Bootstrap and jQuery from nuGet to Bower

 By default, all blank ASP.NET 4.5.2 MVC web applications come installed with Bootstrap and jQuery via nuGet.
 In the following example I will show you the steps required, to make sure you start on the right foot with your new Web app.